Generic $\mathfrak{gl}_2$-foams, web and arc algebras: Foams, web and arc algebras with parameters

-\begin{definition} A \textit{(topological) web} is a labeled (with either $1$ or $2$), oriented, piecewise linear, one-dimensional CW complex such that each internal point of it has a local neighborhood of the following form.
+Each of these algebras defines an ordinary $2$-dimensional TQFT in the sense of \cite[Section 1.3]{Kock}.
+As in \cite[Section 2]{EST} we want to glue now these different TQFTs to obtain a singular TQFT.
+For that recall that a \textit{(topological) web} is a piecewise linear, plane, one-dimensional CW complex, equipped with a $\{1,2\}$-labeling and an orientation such that each interior point of it has a local neighborhood of the following form: (The outer frame is for illustration only.)

-(The outer circle is for illustration only and omitted later on.)
-As in the two rightmost illustration in \eqref{eq:local-webs}, called \textit{split} and \textit{merge}, we indicate the labels by coloring.
-By convention, the \textit{empty web} $\emptyset$ and circle components are also webs.